classicsong/dgl-neptune-examples/examples/node-classification/cora-cite/README.md

 The Cora dataset (https://relational.fit.cvut.cz/dataset/CORA) consists of 2708 scientific publications classified into one of seven classes.
 The citation network consists of 5429 links.
 Each publication in the dataset is described by a 0/1-valued word vector indicating the absence/presence of the corresponding word from the dictionary.
 The dictionary consists of 1433 unique words.

 ## Task Specification
 The Cora dataset is stored as CSV-like format which can be loaded through Neptune Gremlin interface.
+There are two data files:

+ * cora.cites.csv, it contains edge info, ~id: the gremlin edge id, ~from: the head id, ~to: the end id
+ * cora.content.csv, it contains node content info, ~id: node id, ~label: gremlin node label (all are paper), Feature0:Int-Feature1432:Int: one hot features, category: paper categories.

 ## How to use
 ### Upload data into Neptune